 Cruise lines often pitch their trips as all-inclusive, but there are always add-ons and other expenses that can rack up quite the bill on your vacation.
+The best way, of course, is to get a Fly Snooze Cruise package from Go Port.
+However, there are a few other things you can do to save money.
 Here are our top 5 favorite money saving tips to help you get the most out of your summer cruise without breaking the bank.

 1. Plan Your Own Port Excursions

 While booking excursions through your cruise line may seem like the most convenient option, you’ll often pay a premium.
 Instead of booking through your ship, you may want to consider exploring the port on your own or booking in advance through a local provider.
 Especially if you just want to wander around a new town, check out some shops or hit the beach.
 However, if you venture out on your own, make sure that you are on time returning to the pier.
 Cruise ships will not wait for any passengers running behind schedule that are not on ship-sponsored excursions.

 Onboard internet can be extremely expensive and frustratingly slow.
 Save yourself the trouble of trying to connect to the wifi on your ship and wait until you’re in port to access the internet.
 Nowadays most coffee shops and even some local restaurants and shopping centers have free wifi available.
 To save time you can even pre-write your emails and just send them when you’re able to get online.

 3. BYOB (Bring Your own Beverages)